About

 • AI workflow and playbook design for competition cases, regulatory dossiers, and economic analysis.

-• Legal AI platform enablement — practitioner training on next-generation European legal AI platforms: how to use them at depth, how to design playbooks that compound across matters, and how to integrate them into existing review and drafting flows.
+• Practitioner training on legal AI platforms — how to use them at depth, and how to build playbooks that compound across matters.

-• Complex prompt and agent design — task-specific prompts, multi-step research agents, and reusable templates that raise output quality while saving time on repetitive analytical work.
+• Complex prompt and agent design — task-specific prompts, multi-step research agents, and reusable templates.

-• MCP-based research infrastructure — custom Model Context Protocol setups that let practitioners run high-quality legal and academic discovery research from inside their AI tools.
+• MCP-based research infrastructure — custom Model Context Protocol setups for legal and academic discovery, run from inside the tools practitioners already use.

-• Strategic AI adoption advisory for senior leadership — where AI actually moves the needle in a regulatory/economic practice, and where it doesn’t.
+• AI adoption advisory for senior leadership — where AI moves the needle in a regulatory or economic practice, and where it doesn’t.

 Where the work happens